The 6 Best 120 mm Case Fans in 2022

 My setup isn’t as clean, but you get the picture.
 Pictured: AnotherGraham’s Setup

 However, those of you who game with headphones might not have any issues with loud fans.
-In that situation, you might want to get fans that spin at high RPMs and move as much air as possible, regardless of noise level.
-So that’s where fans like the Alpenföhn Wing Boost 3 RGB High Speed come into the picture.
+In that situation, you might want to get fans that spin at high RPMs and move as much air as possible, regardless of the noise level.

 If noise levels aren’t a concern, you can get high-speed fans and crank them for maximum cooling.
-It eliminates a lot of the tricky balancing act you need to do if you’re trying to optimize for noise at the cost of a louder system overall.
+It eliminates the tricky balancing act you need to do if you’re trying to optimize for noise, at the cost of a louder system overall.

 Both approaches are valid, and there’s truly no right or wrong here.
 It’s an entirely personal choice, and I’ve only brought this up as a reminder that the best PC fans for one person might not always be the best case fan for you.